gldeng/universe/theories/natural_sciences/mathematics_unsolved_problems/goldbach_conjecture.md

 1. Prime numbers constitute the set of fundamental observer nodes in the integer domain (Lemma 1)
 2. Even numbers can be viewed as quantum-classical mixed states, transforming into specific number pair representations through classicalization (Lemma 2)
 3. For each even number, there exists an entanglement metric describing the possibility of its prime pair representation, and this metric statistically guarantees the existence of prime pair representations (Lemma 3)
-4. According to the principle of minimum entropy increase in Quantum-Classical Dualism, the prime pair representation of an even number is a necessary result of its quantum state classicalization (Theorem 1)
+4. According to the principle of minimum entropy increase in dimensional domain Quantum-Classical Dualism, the prime pair representation of an even number is a necessary result of its quantum state classicalization; if it does not exist in the current dimension, it must exist in a higher dimensional domain (Theorem 1)

 Therefore, the Goldbach Conjecture holds true.
+Under the Quantum-Classical Dualism framework, this is the inevitable result of information conservation and dimensional emergence axioms.

 ## Computational Verification Support